vproxy-tools/vpctl/README.md

 # vpctl

-This is a tool for controlling the local vproxy instance.
+This is a tool for controlling the local vproxy instance both on command line and in a Kubernetes cluster.

 ## compile

 ```
 GOPATH=`pwd` go build -o vpctl cmd/vpctl/main.go
+GOPATH=`pwd` go build -o controller cmd/controller/main.go
 ```

 If you are using windows, you may have to replace `pwd` with full path to the project root directory.

 ## usage

+<details><summary><code>vpctl</code> command line tool</summary>

 ```
 vpctl apply -f {filename}